 Please see our information on how to access support at UWE Bristol.

 For more information about support available, watch Student Finance England's film, 'What help is available?'.

 What happens if I am not eligible for DSAs?

 Some students will not be eligible for DSAs.

 The most common groups include EU and international students and those studying short courses.
 If you do not think you will qualify for funding but do need support you should contact your university to discuss this further.
-Students studying at UWE Bristol should read the 'how to access support' pages for more information.
+Students studying at UWE Bristol should read our information on how to access support.